 - (101) Chief Compliance Officer.
 A Vendor shall create and maintain the position of "Chief Compliance Officer" with a direct or indirect reporting line to the president, CEO, board of directors, managing partner, or general counsel (unless the Chief Compliance Officer is the president, CEO, managing partner, or general counsel).
-The Chief Compliance Officer's documented job description shall include, at a minimum, the following responsibilities: - (a) Maintaining the Vendor's official copy of the Certification Standards Manual; - (b) Identifying policies, procedures, or activities of the Vendor that are out of conformity with the Certification Standards; - (c) Either directly or indirectly: (i) receiving client complaints, (ii) investigating the legitimacy of client complaints, and/or (iii) overseeing the complaint process, including complaint activity, root cause analysis, and timely response; - (d) Developing recommendations for corrective actions when the Vendor is not conforming with the Certification Standards and providing them to his or her direct and indirect report(s); and - (e) Maintain his or her status as a Certified Individual pursuant to section 5.5(A) of the Governance Document.
+The Chief Compliance Officer's documented job description shall include, at a minimum, the following responsibilities: - (a) Maintaining an electronic or physical copy of the Vendor's most recent application for the Certification Program; - (b) Maintaining the Vendor's official copy of the Certification Standards Manual; - (c) Identifying policies, procedures, or activities of the Vendor that are out of conformity with the Certification Standards; - (d) Either directly or indirectly: (i) receiving client complaints, (ii) investigating the legitimacy of client complaints, and/or (iii) overseeing the complaint process, including complaint activity, root cause analysis, and timely response; - (e) Developing recommendations for corrective actions when the Vendor is not conforming with the Certification Standards and providing them to his or her direct and indirect report(s); and - (f) Maintain his or her status as a Certified Individual pursuant to section 5.5(A) of the Governance Document.

 - 101.1 The Auditor shall document the name and title of the Chief Compliance Officer and the date that the individual started in that capacity. - 101.2 The Auditor shall confirm that the Chief Compliance Officer has an unexpired Individual Certification through the Certification Program.
-If the Chief Compliance Officer is not certified, the Auditor shall indicate whether the Chief Compliance Officer is actively working towards (re)certification and the anticipated Application date. - 101.3 The Auditor shall obtain a copy of the Chief Compliance Officer's job description from the Certified Company and confirm that it is in conformity to the Certification Standard. - 101.4 The Auditor shall obtain a copy of the management organizational chart from the Certified Company and document the name and title of the Chief Compliance Officer's direct and indirect supervisor. - 101.5 The Auditor shall obtain sufficient evidence from the Certified Company's Chief Compliance Officer on how he or she has complied with the requirements of his or her job description as enumerated in the Certification Standard. - (102) Criminal Background Checks.
-Unless prohibited by state or federal law, a Vendor shall perform a legally permissible criminal background check prior to employment on every prospective full or part time employee who will have access to Consumer Data to determine the following: - (a) Whether the prospective employee has been convicted of any criminal felony involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information; and - (b) Whether the prospective employee has been charged with any crime involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information such that the facts alleged support a reasonable conclusion that the acts were committed and that the nature, timing, and circumstances of the acts may place consumers or clients in jeopardy.
+If the Chief Compliance Officer is not certified, the Auditor shall indicate whether the Chief Compliance Officer is actively working towards (re)certification and the anticipated Application date. - 101.3 The Auditor shall obtain a copy of the Chief Compliance Officer's job description from the Vendor and confirm that it is in conformity to the Certification Standard. - 101.4 The Auditor shall obtain a copy of the management organizational chart from the Vendor and document the name and title of the Chief Compliance Officer's direct and indirect supervisor. - 101.5 The Auditor shall obtain sufficient evidence from the Vendor's Chief Compliance Officer on how he or she has complied with the requirements of his or her job description as enumerated in the Certification Standard. - (102) Criminal Background Checks.
+Unless prohibited by state or federal law, a Vendor shall perform a legally permissible national criminal background check prior to employment on every prospective full or part time employee who will have access to Consumer Data.
+To the extent it is possible, the background check should cover the time period from the prospective employee's 18th birthday to the present date.
+The scope of the background check is to determine the following: - (a) Whether the prospective employee has been convicted of any criminal felony involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information; and - (b) Whether the prospective employee has been charged with any crime involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information such that the facts alleged support a reasonable conclusion that the acts were committed and that the nature, timing, and circumstances of the acts may place consumers or clients in jeopardy.

 A Vendor shall maintain guidelines in a policy, procedure, or manual on how it will handle criminal background checks and the potential consequences on employment that may result from such background checks.
 The criminal background check is not a retroactive requirement for employees hired prior to certification.
+The policy, procedure, or manual shall include, among other requirements, that: